davidbekic/ft_printf_tester/README.md

 - Does not check for already freed memory.

 ## How to run
-Clone repo into your ft_printf root directory and run command:
+Clone repo into your ft_printf root directory, cd into this directory and run command:
 ```
 ./venga
 ```